-The following unaudited pro forma consolidated statement of income for the fiscal year ended December 29, 2016 and thirteen weeks ended March 30, 2017 gives effect to (i) Transaction Adjustments (as defined below), and (ii) Offering Adjustments (as defined below), in each case assuming such events occurred on January 1, 2016 or December 30, 2016, as applicable.
-The unaudited pro forma consolidated balance sheet as of March 30, 2017 gives effect to Offering Adjustments, assuming such events occurred on December 30, 2016.
+The following unaudited pro forma consolidated statement of income for the fiscal year ended December 29, 2016 and thirty-nine weeks ended September 28, 2017 gives effect to (i) Transaction Adjustments (as defined below), and (ii) Offering Adjustments (as defined below), in each case assuming such events occurred on January 1, 2016 or December 30, 2016, as applicable.
+The unaudited pro forma consolidated balance sheet as of September 28, 2017 gives effect to Offering Adjustments, assuming such events occurred on December 30, 2016.

-We have derived the unaudited pro forma consolidated statement of income for the thirteen weeks ended March 30, 2017 and the unaudited pro forma consolidated balance sheet as of March 30, 2017 from the unaudited condensed consolidated financial statements as of and for the thirteen weeks ended March 30, 2017 set forth elsewhere in this prospectus.
+We have derived the unaudited pro forma consolidated statement of income for the thirty-nine weeks ended September 28, 2017 from the unaudited condensed consolidated financial statements as of and for the thirty-nine weeks ended September 28, 2017 set forth elsewhere in this prospectus.
+The unaudited consolidated balance sheet as of September 28, 2017 is inclusive of all adjustments discussed below and has therefore not been adjusted.
 We have derived the unaudited pro forma consolidated statement of income for the fiscal year ended December 29, 2016 from the audited consolidated financial statements as of and for the year ended December 29, 2016 set forth elsewhere in this prospectus.
 The pro forma financial information is qualified in its entirety by reference to, and should be read in conjunction with, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus.